First Infowars, then Jesus

-Whatever you may think of Alex Jones, his personality or his politics, this move on behalf of the social media platforms should shock you to the core.
+Whatever you may think of Alex Jones, his personality or his politics, this move on the part of the social media platforms should shock you to the core.
 If you are a Christian, it should leave a very heavy feeling in the pit of your stomach and it should force you to beg for Almighty mercy and protection.
 For whilst it is Alex Jones today it will be you tomorrow; because this is not a case of action against an organisation for breach of service terms, this is the digital assassination of a man and his ideas.
 And whilst it is only digital today, it may well become physical tomorrow.
 Already the fake journalists of MSNBC and CNN are calling for his arrest and shriller voices still, his death.

 We have been used to hearing of censorship and harassment of individuals in places like China and Myanmar but we do not expect it in bastions of free speech and democracy like the US and the UK.
 Except that the West is no longer free or democratic as it descends into a strange, irrational “communo-fascist” paradigm.

 Chinese artist and political dissident, Ai Weiwei was arrested and imprisoned without charge in 2011 for “economic crimes” after he exposed political corruption, and he continues to be harassed to this day.
 When on August 4th 2018 Chinese authorities demolished his Beijing studio, Ai wrote;